raymondxu/java-workshop/README.md

 <a id="composite"></a>
 ### 3.3 Composite Pattern

-The composite pattern allows for flexible aggregation of objects.
+The composite pattern allows for flexible aggregation of different objects that share a common trait.
+This common trait is embodied by an interface.

 ```java
 public interface Packageable